-Because Fabry disease is an X-linked disease, it is very likely that other family members of an affected individual have Fabry disease too.
+Because Fabry disease is an X-linked disease, it is likely that other family members of an affected individual have Fabry disease too.
 Family screening enables a doctor to diagnose and monitor family members with Fabry disease properly and manage the disease.

-For those family members who have the faulty gene, but no health problems at the moment, the doctor can regularly monitor them for development of signs or symptoms of Fabry disease and give them appropriate care if such signs/symptoms appear.
+For those family members who have the faulty gene, but no health problems at the moment, the doctor can regularly monitor them for possible development of signs or symptoms of Fabry disease and give them appropriate care if such signs/symptoms appear.
 For those family members who do not have the faulty gene, it can bring peace of mind.

 The process of family screening can be very emotional for family members and should be managed by a trained heath care professional or genetic counsellor.
 They can help:

 - Provide information and support families to make decisions about testing and treatment